Written by Paul Schneider and Gene Roddenberry

 Spock scouts the planet for hours with no sign of the two missing officers.
 As he’s getting ready to send a landing party down to the surface, they begin receiving strange messages from the planet.
 Believing there is a possibility that Kirk and Sulu are not in their right minds if they are making those transmissions, he assigns Dr. McCoy (portrayed by DeForest Kelley) to the landing party, along with two other crewmen, DeSalle and Jaeger (portrayed by Michael Barrier and Richard Carlyle).

 Despite the readouts which showed a hostile atmosphere, once they beam down to the planet they materialize in what appears to be a garden.
 Their communicators won’t work, either.
 As they search for a signal, they stumble upon what appears to be a castle.
 Inside, are the figures of Kirk and Sulu, in a state of suspended animation.

-They are introduces to a humanoid who calls himself General Trelane (portrayed by William Campbell).
-Trelane is playing a harpsichord and talking quite elegantly, decked out in what seems like noble regalia.
+They are introduced to a humanoid who calls himself General Trelane (portrayed by William Campbell).
+Trelane is playing the harpsichord and talking quite elegantly, decked out in what seems like noble regalia.
 He talks of observing humans and not thinking they were capable of space travel.
 However, he has been observing Earth in what was nine hundred years prior.

 Trelane laughs at Kirk’s assertion that they only do battle when they have no choice.
 He wants to hear the tales of human battles and war.
 When Kirk tires of the verbal sparring with Trelane, he turns to leave.
 Trelane shows him how much in control he is by exposing the Captain to the real atmosphere of the planet.